 Serverless is a tricky term.
 Where did the servers go?
 Where does code run?
-Isn’t is impossible to host something on the web without a server?

-So yes, there are still actual physical servers somewhere when using serverless infrastructure.
-Serverless means you don’t have to manage servers or really think too much about the underlying infrastructure though.
+Serverless means we don’t have to manage servers or really think too much about the underlying infrastructure though.

-ServerlessWP works with Vercel, Netlify, or AWS.
-All are based on AWS Lambda which provides a function as a service product.
 Lambda functions only run when they are “doing work” like responding to a request.
 Behind the scenes, AWS are operating a huge fleet of servers.
 But you don’t have to worry about that.

 Serverless hosting is different than traditional hosting in a few beneficial ways for WordPress: